boxingbeetle/softfab/src/softfab/docs/reference/wrappers/contents.md

 *   Locators of the output products (if any).
 *   Mid-level Data extracted from the output reports (if any).

-This information is passed via the Task Runner to the Control Center using the `results.properties` file (or `extracted.properties` for extraction tasks).
+This information is passed via the Task Runner to the Control Center using the `results.properties` file.
 It should be written in the root of the report directory tree (see SoftFab variable `SF_REPORT_ROOT`).
 The full path of this file is available in variable `SF_RESULTS`.
 Its format is similar to Java property files and looks like this:

 `result=<result code>`
 :   Possible values for `<result code>` are "`ok`", "`warning`", "`error`" and "`inspect`".